kroitor/asciichart/README.md

 ### Options

-The width of the chart will alwaays equal the length of data series.
+The width of the chart will alwaas equal the length of data series.
 The height and range are determined automatically.

 ```javascript
 var s0 = new Array (120)